Emergency Blanket

 Your emergency blanket is waterproof, thanks to the fact that it’s plastic, which allows you to collect water with it.
 Cut off a small piece, and you now have some significant tinder for a stubborn fire.

 Should you have a tarp and blanket, great.
-Use the blanket as a ground sheet to stay dry.
+Use the blanket as a ground tarp to stay dry.
 Whatever the case, there are infinite uses for even the most mundane objects.
 And in the woods, a large plastic sheet isn’t mundane at all.

 Water Can Be Your Worst Enemy